amirfefer/Cyber-Camera/README.md

 #Cyber-Camera
 <i>by Amir Fefer </i><br> <br>
-Transform your simple web cam to a smart security home surveillance system.  <br>
+Turn your simple web cam into a smart security home surveillance system.  <br>
 Watch your webcam anywhere, record a video or take a snapshot, from a secured (TLS/SSL & HTTP Basic Auth) web interface. <br>
 Apply a smart protection, which play alarm, send email and smarthphone notifications when a suspicious activity captured.
 The smart protection can be active from anywhere, and based on face/full/upper body detection